amterp/COMP30019-Project-1/README.md

 We then utilize a custom shader that performs Phong illumination and shading while also rendering the colors of the vertices to give the terrain height-based coloration.

 ### Waves shader:
 Additionally, we utilize a custom shader for the waves.
-This shader implements Gerstner-style waves and contains two octaves i.e. large waves and small waves on top of each other.
-Vertices are properly displaced, as specified.
+This shader implements Gerstner-style waves and contains two octaves i.e. large waves (named in our project as "tides") and small waves on top of each other.
+This was calculated with a sin function on the y axis, and a cos function on the x axis, which sum together to produce a wave 'rolling' motion.
+This smaller wave is then combined with a wave direction vector, which allows the user to input a direction for the wave.
+Vertices are displaced in the shader and not in a script, as specified.

 ### Terrain resolution:
 The terrain, on default, has n set to equal 7 i.e. it has a total of (2^7 + 1)^2 = 16,641 vertices.
 The max that a single mesh in Unity allows is around 65,000.
 However, if we increase n to 8, we get (2^8 + 1)^2 = 66,049 vertices, which is slightly over the limit.
 This causes some artifacting, and so we limit n to be [1, 7].